Pakistan: Tourism

-With its diverse cultures, landscapes, and attractions, Pakistan drew around 6.6 million foreign tourists in 2018.
-However, this was a decline from the peak of tourism in the 1970s driven by the popular Hippie trail.
-Pakistan boasts attractions from mangroves in the south to Himalayan hill stations in the northeast, including ancient Buddhist ruins of Takht-i-Bahi and Taxila, the 5,000-year-old Indus Valley civilization sites such as Mohenjo-daro and Harappa, and numerous mountain peaks over 7,000 m.
+Pakistan drew around 6.6 million foreign tourists in 2018.
+Pakistan boasts attractions from mangroves in the south to Himalayan hill stations in the northeast, including ancient Buddhist ruins of Takht-i-Bahi and Taxila, the 5,000-year-old Indus Valley civilisation sites such as Mohenjo-daro and Harappa, and numerous mountain peaks over 7,000 m.
 The northern part of Pakistan boasts numerous old fortresses, showcasing ancient architecture.
 It encompasses the Hunza and Chitral valleys, where the small pre-Islamic Kalasha community resides, claiming descent from Alexander the Great.
-Lahore, Pakistan's cultural capital, showcases numerous examples of Mughal architecture, including the Badshahi Masjid, the Shalimar Gardens, the Tomb of Jahangir, and the Lahore Fort.
+Lahore, Pakistan's cultural capital, contains lots of Mughal architecture, including the Badshahi Masjid, the Shalimar Gardens, the Tomb of Jahangir, and the Lahore Fort.
 Following the 2005 Kashmir earthquake, The Guardian highlighted "The top five tourist sites in Pakistan" to boost tourism, featuring destinations like Taxila, Lahore, the Karakoram Highway, Karimabad, and Lake Saiful Muluk.
 Festivals and government initiatives aim to promote Pakistan's cultural heritage.
 In 2015, the World Economic Forum ranked Pakistan 125th out of 141 countries in its Travel & Tourism Competitiveness Report.